 Most pin little hopes on spending plan ahead of general elections this year.

-Non-resident Indians (NRIs) are awaiting the interim budget for financial year 2019-20 and hope some of their concerns will be addressed in the finance document expected to be presented in parliament on Friday.
+Non-resident Indians (NRIs) are awaiting the interim budget for the financial year 2019-20 and hope some of their concerns will be addressed in the finance document expected to be presented in parliament on Friday.

-Issues pertaining to gold, real estate and fixed income instruments are of primary concern and any reform in these areas will be considered as NRI-friendly.
+Issues pertaining to gold, real estate, and fixed income instruments are of primary concern and any reform in these areas will be considered as NRI-friendly.

 “An NRI-friendly budget would be one that reduces barriers for NRIs to invest in India and allows them to bring back their wealth with minimal taxation,” said M.R.
 Raghu, CEO of Markaz.

 “The current government had the luxury to swiftly push through several reforms and schemes during its tenure due to its absolute majority in the parliament.
 Although the effectiveness of implementation is still debatable, reforms like the implementation of a unified indirect taxation scheme – GST – and a financial inclusion initiative [Jan Dhan Yojana] could prove to be positive for the economy in the long run.
 As it stands, the outlook on India’s economic growth in the coming years looks very positive.”